-The Sitecore Container Deployment Package is a set of tools that you use to upgrade the SQL Server databases of your existing Sitecore XP 10.0.X to Sitecore XP 10.1.X.
+The Sitecore Container Deployment Package is a set of tools that you use to upgrade the SQL Server databases of your existing Sitecore XP 9.3.0 or later to Sitecore XP 10.3.X.

 These tools use containers to upgrade the SQL databases and can be used in both Docker Compose and Kubernetes environments.
 You can use these tools to upgrade both on-prem Sitecore installations and containerized installations to either an on-prem Sitecore installation or a containerized installation.
 However, these tools are primarily designed to upgrade containerized installations.